otavianopires/wp-front-login/readme.txt

 == Description ==

-This is a plugin to implement custom login form using a shortcode
+This is a plugin to implement custom login and profile forms using a shortcode